-You may not have heard of California’s state gemstone, benitoite.
 Benitoite is a very rare blue gemstone.
-In fact, gem-quality material has only ever been identified in California, leading the state to make it their official gemstone in 1985.
+In fact, a gem-quality material has only ever been identified in California, leading the state to make it their official gemstone in 1985.
 The stone is named for the San Benito River, as it was first discovered around the headwaters in 1907.
 As a mineral, benitoite has only been identified in California, Arkansas, and Japan.
 The gemstone’s blue color is the result of titanium impurities, and it’s very uncommon to find crystals larger than one carat.

-Just as with Alaska, it should come as no surprise that gold was selected as California’s state mineral.
 Discovered in the state during January of 1848, the precious metal lead to a rush, causing the population to immediately skyrocket.
 Thousands flocked to the state, and from 1850 to 1859 over 28,000,000 fine ounces were mined.
 Adjusted for today’s prices, this makes the gold found during that period worth about 10 billion dollars!
-California officially declared gold to be their state mineral in 1965.
 The Golden State derives its nickname from the importance of this metal to its history, as much of its modern development arising from the population growth the gold rush brought on.

 California State Rock

 Where: Central and Northern California

 California was the first state to designate a state rock.
 Serpentine was declared California’s state rock in 1965.
 Serpentine typically appears as a blue-green to green material and has long been favored as a material for gem use and carving.
 Due to its beauty and versatility, it has been used as a substitute for jade for centuries.
 Serpentine can also be found blended with other stones, such as Tasmanian stichtite.